Eisebrain/testing_repo_ba/src/app/study_files/instructions.md

 3. **Now it gets practical:**
     - a.
 You’re going to analyse the files 1-4 of this folder, one after the other.
     - b.
-You have to search for the vulnerabilities explained in vulnerabilities.md in these files.
+In these files, you have to search for the vulnerabilities explained in vulnerabilities.md.
     - c.
 When you think you found a vulnerability, provide the name, the line(s) of code regarding the vulnerability and a short description in                 detected_vulnerabilities.xlsx
     - d.
 Whenever you’re set up and ready, start the timer.
 If you think you found every vulnerability, stop the timer earlier.